hack-technicolor/hack-technicolor/docs/Upgrade.md

 rm -rf /overlay/`cat /proc/banktable/booted`
 ```

+The above command cleans up the same files a regular RTFD would.
+We need to prepare a couple more things before rebooting, that's why we didn't use RTFD.

 !!! warning "Don't stop here!"
     Your gateway is now completely **clean**, you could stop reading here and reboot to your current firmware if you really want to restore your device to its original conditions (no more ssh root access!).
 You should **really** keep the getaway on and proceed to the next step to avoid loosing root access entirely.